mahesh-ml/FileUploadApp/README.md

 The goal is to create an application that allows uploading and getting a csv file

+Sample Request file is stored at src/main/resources folder.

 The first line of the file are the headers!
 Note: The field code is unique